lamberta/devkit-doc/api/ui/widget/listview.md

 ### listview.addCell (cell)
 1. `cell {ui.widget.CellView}` ---The cell to add to the list.

-Adds a CellView to the ListView.
+Add a `CellView` to display in the list.

 ### listview.setMaxY (maxY)
 1. `maxY {number}` ---The maximum height of the list to set.

-Set the maximum height of the ListView.
+Set the maximum height of the `ListView`.

 ### listview.getSelections ()
 1. Return: `{GCDataSource}` ---A data source with just the selected list items.